PhonePe/Magazine/tutorials/magazinemanager.md

 ## Conclusion

 Module is about the `MagazineManager`, the central coordinator for handling multiple `Magazine` instances in your application.
 It acts like a librarian or a rack, allowing you to easily register (`refresh`) and retrieve (`getMagazine`) specific magazines using their unique identifiers.
-This keeps your code organized when dealing with various types of temporary data queues.
+This keeps your code organized when dealing with various types of data queues.

 We briefly mentioned that creating a `Magazine` involves specifying an underlying storage mechanism.
 But how does the data actually get saved reliably?
 How does the `Magazine` interact with storage like memory, files, or databases?
 That's the topic of our next chapter!